ninj/demo-pytest-tox/README.md

 # demo-pytest-tox

 - Based on https://joecmarshall.com/posts/python-app-seed/
+  - this demo will concentrate on building and producing a dist for a python **app**
 - For pip-tools: https://github.com/jazzband/pip-tools
 - For using pyenv with tox to supply python
   versions: https://operatingops.com/2020/10/24/tox-testing-multiple-python-versions-with-pyenv/